laibamehnaz/biotreatment/README.md

 <img src="/flu_vaccine.jpeg" width="250" height="250">

-The flu vaccine contains antigens for 4 different strains of the influenza virus.
-Antigen is nothning the dead virus that is injected into our bodies through the vaccine so that our immune system can learn how to fight it and remember it.
-In this process, our immune system generates antibodies that can fight this same virus if and when it infects the body again.
+The flu vaccine contains dead/inactivated virus for 4 different strains of the influenza virus.
+Dead/inactivated virus containing vaccines in general provide immunity for a shorter period of time.
+Once administered into the body, the immune system generates antibodies that can fight this same virus if and when it infects the body again.